nicc777/py-animus/doc/README.md

 * Docker will create the various mount points where `/tmp/src` will contain our custom Python implementation, `/tmp/data` will contain the YAML manifest and the output will be stored in `/tmp/hello-world-result` which is on the local host filesystem located in `/tmp/results`, which should be empty on the first run.
 * The application loads the custom source code and registers it in the `ManifestManager`
 * Next, the application loads the YAML manifest and stores it in the `ManifestManager`
 * Finally, the application loops through all the parsed manifest files and applied them to the appropriate custom implementation.
-The match is made by matching the `kind` (`HelloWorld`) in the manifest to an implementation defined in the `ManifestManager` which will be our class named `HelloWorld`
+The match is made by matching the `kind` (`HelloWorldV1`) in the manifest to an implementation defined in the `ManifestManager` which will be our class named `HelloWorldV1`
-* In the `HelloWorld` class, we first check if the file already exists by making a call to the `implemented_manifest_differ_from_this_manifest()` method.
+* In the `HelloWorldV1` class, we first check if the file already exists by making a call to the `implemented_manifest_differ_from_this_manifest()` method.
 Finally, the result is recorded in the `VariableCache`
 * The application now loops through available variables in the `VariableCache` and dumps the values.
 * The application exists